etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

 - **Correct**<br>
 *Run the installation script*

-However, as long as you don't overdo it, it is fine to address the user directly using *you* if it makes the documentation easier to follow or use *the user* when necessary.
+However, as long as you do not overdo it, it is accepted to address the user directly using *you* if it makes the documentation easier to follow or use *the user* when necessary.

 #### Avoid gender discrimination
 Readers of software documentation are men and women.
 Avoid using expressions that refer to specific gender forms.